Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 November 2024 23.29.49 UTC
+- WIB: Selasa, 5 November 2024 00.23.45 UTC
-- WITA: Selasa, 5 November 2024 00.29.49 UTC
+- WITA: Selasa, 5 November 2024 01.23.45 UTC
-- WIT: Selasa, 5 November 2024 01.29.49 UTC
+- WIT: Selasa, 5 November 2024 02.23.45 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature